ephes/django-cast/docs/installation.rst

        "taggit",
     )

-3. Add some middleware to your MIDDLEWARE_CLASSES setting like this
+Add some middleware to your MIDDLEWARE_CLASSES setting:

 .. code-block:: python

    MIDDLEWARE_CLASSES = (
        ...
-       'django_htmx.middleware.HtmxMiddleware',
+       "django_htmx.middleware.HtmxMiddleware",
    )

-4. Add some required settings to your settings.py
+Add some required configuration settings to your ``settings.py``:

 .. code-block:: python